azurecitadel/azurecitadel.github.io/prereqs/contributing/markdown.md

     linkedin :
 ```

+{% raw %}

+> Note that Jekyll also uses [Liquid](https://jekyllrb.com/docs/liquid/) to process templates.
+This guide will not go into that in any great detail but feel free to read around.
+SomeLiquid uses double curly braces.
+If you find this conflicts (such as with Packer) then make use of the [{% raw %}](https://shopify.github.io/liquid/tags/raw/) controls.
+This note does exactly that!

+{% endraw %}

 ## Tables

 Tables are officially outside of the markdown standard but are supported by Jekyll.
 Use vertical pipes between the columns.